 Polyethylene is the world's most-used plastic, derived from natural gas and crude oil.
-The plastic is extensively used by several processing industries such as automotive, pharmaceutical, packaging, and electronics.
-It is considered as a potential source of high-strength and chemical resistant material with flexibility, low moisture absorption ability, and waterproof.
+Plastic is extensively used by several processing industries, such as automotive, pharmaceutical, packaging, and electronics.
+It is a potential source of high-strength and chemical-resistant material with flexibility, low moisture absorption ability, and waterproofing.

-As recorded by Plastics Europe, the global plastic production increased from 348 million tons to 360 million tons in 2018, of which polyethylene accounted for about 80 million tons.
-The development of abrasion resistant plastic and its applications in bulletproof vests and artificial joints drives the market growth.
-New international trade pacts such as the ASEAN Federation of Plastics Industries (AFPI), Philippines Plastics Industry Association (PPIA), the Thai Plastic Industries Association (TPIA), provides impetus to the market growth.
+As recorded by Plastics Europe, global plastic production increased from 348 million tons to 360 million tons in 2018, of which polyethylene accounted for about 80 million tons.
+The development of abrasion-resistant plastic and its applications in bulletproof vests and artificial joints drives the market growth.
+New international trade pacts, such as the ASEAN Federation of Plastics Industries (AFPI), the Philippines Plastics Industry Association (PPIA), and the Thai Plastic Industries Association (TPIA), provide Impetus to market growth.

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|